phexclusive123-code/PH-Salon-Manager/README.md

-Based on the analysis of your **PH-Salon-Manager** project, here is a professional, commercial-grade `README.md` file.
-This is designed to make your repository look reliable to stakeholders and clear for other developers.

----

 # PH-Salon-Manager

 **PH-Salon-Manager** is a high-performance, mobile-first salon management solution built with **React Native (Expo)** and a **Node.js/TypeScript** backend.
 Designed for commercial reliability, it streamlines appointment booking, staff management, and inventory tracking with enterprise-grade security.